EwenG/replique/README.md

 `(replique.interactive/load-file "test.cljs")`

 The file has been loaded in the browser AND compiled to disk.
-It can be linked in some HTML markup to be automaically loaded after a browser refresh.
+It can be linked in HTML markup to be automatically loaded after a browser refresh.

 Quit the Clojurescript REPL to come back to the clojure REPL: